Individual Education Plans are provided for under the EPSEN Act, 2004.

-Critically, this gives the person with Autism an opportunity to identify areas they would like to work on; as well as parents who often have a different perspective on what they would like their child to achieve and what supports they feel they need to achieve this!
+Critically, this gives the student an opportunity to identify areas they would like to work on; as well as parents who often have a different perspective on what they would like their child to achieve and what supports they feel they need to achieve this!

-An IEP also has the potential to play an important co-ordinating role in education ensuring that educational approaches and goals for a child with Autism are the same in the classroom and the resource room and are fully understood at home also.
+An IEP also has the potential to play an important co-ordinating role in education ensuring that educational approaches and goals for an autistic child are the same in the classroom and the resource room and are fully understood at home also.